veldurai1985/Python_Assignment_11/README.md

 ### Evaluate the performance of each model

-Use the above to answer the following:

 > Which model has a lower loss?

-> Stock price prediction based on closing price (loss = 0.0204/Window size =1) has lower loss than stock price prediction based on FNG (loss = 0.1151/Window size =1).
+* Stock price prediction based on closing price (loss = 0.0204/Window size =1) has lower loss than stock price prediction based on FNG (loss = 0.1151/Window size =1).

 > Which model tracks the actual values better over time?

-> Stock price prediction based on closing price tracks the actual values better over time.
+* Stock price prediction based on closing price tracks the actual values better over time.

 > Which window size works best for the model?

->The window size 1 has the lowest loss compared to other window size.
+* The window size 1 has the lowest loss compared to other window size.
 In stock price prediction based on close, Window size loss for 10  = 0.0487 vs Window size loss for 1 = 0.0204

 - - -